pythonanywhere/help_pages/articles/ASGIAPI.md

 ### Create

-Now you can run this simple code to create your website (for simplicity, we assume the PythonAnywhere username is `xanthippe`); the `domain_name` and the `command` are the same as the parameters that you would provide to the command-line tools, and the rest is the boilerplate you need to write to access the API using `requests`.
+Now you can access the API to create your website.
+Run `python` in your Bash console, and then use the following code.
+Don't forget to replace `YOUR TOKEN HERE` with your actual API token, `YOURUSERNAME` with your PythonAnywhere username, and to use the correct values for `pythonanywhere_host` and `pythonanywhere_domain` based on whether your account is on our US-based system at `www.pythonanywhere.com`, or our EU-based system at `eu.pythonanywhere.com`.

+(for simplicity, we assume the
+PythonAnywhere username is `xanthippe`);

+To run it, , and then

 ```python
 from pprint import pprint